cyberbotics/webots/docs/guide/installation-procedure.md

 A [Docker](https://www.docker.com) image of Webots based on Ubuntu 18.04 is available on [dockerhub](https://hub.docker.com/r/cyberbotics/webots).

-This image can be used to use Webots in your continuous-integration (CI) workflow without requiring any graphical user interface or to get a clean and sandboxed environment with Webots pre-installed including GPU accelerated graphical user interface.
+This image can be used to run Webots in your continuous integration (CI) workflow without requiring any graphical user interface or to get a clean and sandboxed environment with Webots pre-installed including GPU accelerated graphical user interface.

 ##### Install Docker